-The Burlington Real Estate Market Statistics for June 2020 have been provided by The REALTORs Association of Hamilton-Burlington (RAHB).
-There were a reported 1,304 sales of residential properties within the entire RAHB market area.
-The good news is that the sales are up by 53% over May 2020 and up 0.2% when compared to June 2019.
+The Burlington Real Estate Market Statistics for July 2020 have been provided by the REALTORs Association of Hamilton-Burlington (RAHB).
+In July 2020, there were a reported 1,613 sales of residential properties.
+Sales were reported to be up by 23.7% compared to the same time last year.

 Average Residential Price by District

 The above map, Average Price by District, illustrates each area in Burlington.
 Areas to note for July 2020 were 31, 33 and 35, each of these areas had the highest amount of sales.
 The area with the highest average property price was once again, area 38 with the average pice being $1,674,000.